Kruger Park Travel

 Far North Kruger Park

-Far North Kruger is remote and far to reach so it’s one of the quietest sections of the Park.
+Far North Kruger is remote and far too remote to reach, so it’s one of the quietest sections of the Park.
 It’s very popular for nature lovers who prefer remote, untouched wilderness as well as avid birders.
 It’s world-renowned as the “Birding Capital of South Africa”, if not the whole of southern Africa.

 • Punda Maria